wagtail/wagtail/docs/advanced_topics/customisation/page_editing_interface.rst

         }
     }

-Wagtail's rich text editor is built on ``hallo.js``, and its functionality can be extended through plugins.
+The legacy hallo.js editor’s functionality can be extended through plugins.
 For information on developing custom ``hallo.js`` plugins, see the project's page: https://github.com/bergie/hallo

 Once the plugin has been created, it should be registered through the feature registry's ``register_editor_plugin(editor, feature_name, plugin)`` method.
 For a ``hallo.js`` plugin, the ``editor`` parameter should always be ``'hallo'``.